Esri/raster-types/README.md

 # ArcGIS Raster Types in Python

-This repository houses ArcGIS compatible Raster Types implemented in Python.
+This repository houses ArcGIS Raster Types implemented in Python.
 This repository also contains developer-centric documentation on how to implement a custom raster type that ArcGIS can understand using Python.

-A **Python raster type** is a [raster type](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/what-is-a-raster-type.htm) implemented in python.
-We can think of a raster type as a set of functions that understand the format of the metadata structure associated with any data; and it can parse the metadata to retrieve information such as

-- Paths to pixel data files
-- Spatial reference information
-- Metadata such as
-  - Sensor name
-  - Sun elevation, Sun azimuth, Sun distance
-  - Acquisition date
-  - Radiance/Reflectance parameters

-In addition to parsing and reading metadata information from the metadata file, a raster type also defines the processing templates that are applicable to the type of data being read.
-The processing templates can combine different pieces of information from the source data to generate an output that is much more meaningful and convenient for further analysis.
-Most of the raster types based on sensor data define Multispectral as one of its processing templates.
-Many other templates can be defined based on the type of data available for a product.
-For example, Landsat 8 raster type defines various templates such as Multispectral, Panchromatic, Pansharpened, Vegetation, Cirrus, Snow/Ice etc.

 ## Getting Started